na-na-hi/renget/archive/sfbf5.md

 \>After being satisfied with examining your form the lone hybrid hugs you and doesn't let go.
 \>You attempt to break free of her grasp but she revs up her jets the moment you start struggling.
 \>You're not sure what her problem is but you accept your fate and let the hybrid valstrax do her thing.
-\>This is going be one hell of a write-up when you get back to report on your findings.
+\>This is going be one hell of a write-up when you get back to report on your findings.%%

 ---
 ###*Velkhana*

 =============================================

-\>you will never try to setup a suprise party for velkhana's hatchday and invite every hunter and monster
+%darkgreen%\>you will never try to setup a suprise party for velkhana's hatchday and invite every hunter and monster
-\>you will never be the only one being present while everyone else (even your own palico) forgot or didn't care [>you will never hastily build a snowman just to make it feel less empty
+\>you will never be the only one being present while everyone else (even your own palico) forgot or didn't care%% [>you will never hastily build a snowman just to make it feel less empty
 \>you will never ignite a small firework while velkhana enters your "ambush"
 \>you will never sing happy hatchday alone while your voice is echoing from the icecold walls
 \>velkhana will never just look at you with an expressionless stare while you sit down singing next to the snowman and firework](https://desu-usergeneratedcontent.xyz/trash/image/1583/01/1583017791421.png)
-\>velkhana will never after a few minutes of silence just simply lay down next to the small firework
+%darkgreen%\>velkhana will never after a few minutes of silence just simply lay down next to the small firework
-\>you both will never just stare in silence into the small firework
+\>you both will never just stare in silence into the small firework%%

-\>It was well past midnight when you convinced Velkhana to follow you back to Seliana
+%darkgreen%\>It was well past midnight when you convinced Velkhana to follow you back to Seliana
 \>or a sleeping, silent and extinguished version of Seliana
 \>where no one was awake to complain as you raided the kitchen, shoveling an entire shelf of recently-baked pastries and jerky into your bag
 \>or when you rolled a whole barrel of mead out the back, passing a storeroom full of ingredients for The Birthday Cake That Never Was